electricbookworks/electric-book/_docs/setup/translations.md

 ## Localisation

-The translate things like the navigation button and bookmarks dialog, edit `_data/locales.yml`.
+To translate things like the navigation button and bookmarks dialog, edit `_data/locales.yml`.

 ## Translating the landing page